MikeTeddyOmondi/BrickBuster_PC_Game/README.md

 ## BrickBuster!
 Game

 Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
-This app uses the HTML5 canvas element and API
+This app uses the HTML5, CSS and Javascript for the frontend UI canvas element, and it is embedded in an Electron desktop application.

 ## Project Specifications